pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 - prconfig.xml: adjust the standard Pega Platform configuration with known, required settings

-Make these changes before you begin in the section, [Deploying Pega Platform using Helm charts – 30 minutes](#installing-and-deploying-pega-platform-using-helm-charts-90-minutes).
+Make these changes before you begin in the section, [Installing and deploying Pega Platform using Helm charts – 90 minutes](#installing-and-deploying-pega-platform-using-helm-charts--90-minutes).

 ### Request a Pega Platform distribution